osteensco/SwitchBoard/README.md

 <br>
 <br>

-SwitchBoard is a library designed for utilizing severless functions and applying orchestration logic for lightweight data transformations, data processing, and data pipelines.
+SwitchBoard is a framework designed for utilizing severless functions and applying orchestration logic for lightweight data transformations, data processing, and data pipelines.

 <br>
 <br>